hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_piloting_a_spacecraft_through_an_a_fdda81ab-66db-466e-90c1-d4baa1159494-0_3.content.md

 ## Wallpaper

-Our stunning wallpaper features a team of AInauts piloting a spacecraft through an asteroid field, with explosions and debris flying all around them.
+Our stunning wallpaper features a team of Ainauts piloting a spacecraft through an asteroid field, with explosions and debris flying all around them.
 This incredible image captures the excitement and danger of space exploration, and serves as a reminder of the bravery and ingenuity of those who dare to venture into the unknown.

 ## About Us